ManasRanjanSahoo11/ManasRanjanSahoo11/README.md

 ### Talking about Personal Stuff:

 - 👨‍🎓 I'm a **Master In Computer Application Student**
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on developing a web-based application.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MERN Stack to enhance my skills.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open-source projects related to web development.
+I believe in the power of teamwork to create innovative solutions.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with understanding programming.
+Any guidance or resources in this area would be highly appreciated.
-- 💬 Ask me about:I am happy to help
+- 💬 Ask me about: programming languages like C, C++, Java, Python, database management, or anything related to software development.
+I am happy to share my knowledge and help others.
 - 📫 How to reach me: manasranjansahoo971@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I enjoy exploring new coding challenges and solving them

 ## 🛠️ My favorite tools